Comprehensive Plan Focuses on Residential & Commercial Growth

 The comprehensive planning process typically includes eight steps, which are adjusted by planners to suit individual community needs.
 These steps include:

 - Plan adoption

 The project included population projections, an analysis of land use needs, and a calculation of land use.
 Environmental constraints were analyzed, including wetlands, floodplain, severe slopes, and unsuitable soils.
 With input from the steering committee, the opportunities and challenges facing Indianola as it grows were brought into focus.

 The future land use plan offers a vision of the future with a primary focus on growth areas.
 Land use goals include creating a sustainable land use plan, providing open space and critical environmental areas, offering alternative transportation modes, and a variety of housing choices.

-The plan is complemented by a Transportation Plan that includes new parkways interconnecting neighborhoods in the community and providing alternative travel routes to alleviate congestion and serve the city’s needs.
-To enhance the quality of life, future parks and trails were incorporated into the plan.
+The plan is complemented by a transportation plan that includes new parkways to connect neighborhoods and alternative travel routes to alleviate congestion and serve the city’s needs.
+To enhance the quality of life, the plan includes future parks and trails.
 The included framework for decision-making provides design criteria for development and addresses levels of compatibility between various uses.

 Growth management is another key component of the Comprehensive Plan, which identifies policies to guide future development, including infill development.
 The plan includes a prioritized annexation plan that directs growth to areas economically served by municipal utilities while maintaining a variety of choice in site selection.
 Each identified growth area was analyzed based on the availability of municipal services and anticipated land use.
 Existing infrastructure within these areas was evaluated with respect to its condition and capability to handle growth.
 The growth management plan also includes costs for bringing substandard infrastructure into compliance.